aaronrhim/Stock-Market-Prediction/readme.md

 # Stock Market Prediction using time-series forecasting on an LSTM model

-### Goal: Predict day-to-day changes in the stock market and display relevant information in a browser interface.
+### Goal: Predict minute-to-minute changes in the stock market and display relevant information in a browser interface.

 ### Method used: Time-series forecast with an RNN and an LSTM.